kierafrank/kierafrank/README.md

 ## Hi there 👋

 ## My name is Kiera Frank!
-I am a grade 12 student at All Saints and will be attending Carleton University next year for computer engineering.
+I am a grade 12 student at All Saints and will be attending Carleton University next year for computer systems engineering.
 I hope to use the degree to get a job in software development.

 I am currently working on a Student Guide booklet for younger students to use when learning to code Raspberry Pis with the Unicornhat HD attachment.
 I am working with a partner to update an old booklet for python 2 to python 3 and add other challenges for the students to attempt.